mharty3/mharty3.github.io/_til/curl/curl-write-to-file.md

 ---
-title: 'Write the output of curl to a file (curl)'
+title: "Write the output of curl to a file (curl)"
 ---
 Passing the `-o <file>` or `--output <file>` flag to curl saves the output to a file rather than to stdout.